Therapists in the UK

 It’s also interesting to note that there is some evidence that some cases of tinnitus are caused by an instability of the structure of the cells in some parts of the brain.

 Using different kinds of hypnosis I can report to you the results of years of experience with hundreds and hundreds of clients.
-(I am also drawing on case studies by my colleagues like Ron Stubbs, Dianne Olson and others.)
+(I am also drawing on case studies by my colleagues over the years.)

 We have yet to have a documented case where a client improved dramatically after one session of hypnotherapy or psychotherapy.
 Generally speaking 15 hours of therapy or more is necessary.
 This should be obvious as it takes a long time to get those big 8 lane highways in the brain to atrophy into dirt roads that are rarely traveled.
 That is the goal of therapy by the way.
 The objective and focus of the therapist is always to a) desensitize the client to the sound of tinnitus and b) to teach the client how to focus on other experiences in life (past, present or future) that do not have “tinnitus on the highway.”